-Qualified chiropractors can also boost the flow rate of your lymphatic system up to 20%!
+Qualified chiropractors can also boost the flow rate of your lymphatic system by up to 20%!
 Through chiropractic therapy, patients often find relief from all manner of ailments that have plagued them for years - many of which were allowed to persist because traditional medicine had let these people and their complex symptoms slip through the cracks.

-Because problems with the lymphatic system concern the effective handling of toxins in the body, there are no shortage of symptoms that can manifest such as painfully swollen glands, infections, and even cancer.
+Because of problems with the lymphatic system concern the effective handling of toxins in the body, there is no shortage of symptoms that can manifest such as painfully swollen glands, infections, and even cancer.
 Other symptoms might include stiffness and achiness in different parts of the body, lethargy, loss of appetite, and even sores in the mouth and on the skin.
 Most people do not recognize the connection between their lymph nodes and these disorders and resign themselves to living with them.
 Often, patients are shocked at the relief that chiropractic therapy brings, sometimes after many years of suffering without effective treatment.

 Do you routinely suffer when the weather starts to get colder?
 Begin by practicing the tips discussed above.
 If your symptoms persist, we are happy to offer you our services.
 Contact us today to book a consultation appointment.
 We will help you determine if you could be a candidate for massage, acupuncture, and chiropractic therapies.
 With clinics in both Kitchener and Baden, we are available to help.